enkidevs/curriculum/javascript/core/scope/hoisting-applies-only-to-variable-declarations-not-initializations.md

 ---
 ## Content

 Variable declarations using `var` are moved to the top of the function scope (or global scope if outside of a function).
-One consequences of this is that variables can be used before they are declared.
+One consequence of this is that variables can be used before they are declared.

 ```js
 x = 5;